Tamar Gurju Khatun

 Her title Gurju Khatun means "Georgian Lady" in Turkic languages.

 Life

-She was born as Tamar (თამარი, Tamari) and had a biblical name popular in Kingdom of Georgia and was named after her grandmother Tamar the King.
+She was born as Tamar (თამარი, Tamari), had a biblical name popular in Kingdom of Georgia and was named after her grandmother Tamar the Great.

-Gurju Khatun was the daughter of (female) King Rusudan of Georgia and the Seljuk prince Ghias ad-din, a grandson of Kilij Arslan II.
+Gurju Khatun was the daughter of Queen Rusudan of Georgia and the Seljuk prince Ghias ad-Din, a grandson of Kilij Arslan II.

 She was a sister of King David VI of Georgia.